samryan18/blog/_posts/2020-3-6-guess-who.md

 Let's introduce the concepts of states, actions, rewards, policies and value functions.

 ##### State
-States are easy.
-They are just a data structure encapsulating everything we need to know about a game.
+A **state** is a data structure encapsulating everything we need to know about a game.

 In this case, a game state can be captured by the following:
 1. who's turn is it?